Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 First, tell us about any problem that prevents you from accessing our services.
 Then we can fix it and help you further.
 There are details under the heading "We will help you".
 If you are not satisfied with our response, you can report to the regulator(s) XYZ (after 28 June 2025).
 We value your feedback and we list the [fixed issues reported by users.](#fixes)
 > There is no information for the EAA here yet, so when the reporting service comes out this can be updated.
+> You need to have internal processes to handle complaints - you support staff also needs to be trained.

 ## Disproportionate burden
 > Add information if you want to claim Disproportionate burden.
 Remember that the market survellience decides if they approve it.